TOP

 Gaining Foresight with Futures Scanning

-Richard Lum | 01/08/2019
+Laila Hussain | 01/08/2019

 In my book 4 Steps to the Future, I explain the basics of how to gain foresight (the ability to understand, strategically plan for, and attempt to influence possible futures).
 If you’re looking for an overview of the entire four step process, start there.
 Today, I will cover the second step—Futures Scanning.
 Futures Scanning is a process by which we uncover trends, emerging issues, and stabilities that can help us forecast alternative futures.
 In FORESIGHT, it is part of our work to create a shared body of knowledge heading into envisioning possible futures.